Join Here | Log In

 What is Plasminogen Activator Inhibitor-1 (PAI-1)?

-PAI-1 is a serine protease inhibitor.
+Protease inhibitor: PAI-1 is classified as a serine protease inhibitor.
 Proteases are enzymes that break apart peptide bonds in proteins.
 Serine is an amino acid that is part of this type of protease enzyme.
+In the body, protease enzymes have to be kept in check – neutralized – by protease inhibitors so that the proteases do not overreact and damage healthy tissues

 By inhibiting the activation of plasminogen to plasmin, PAI-1 is part of the continual balancing act of breaking down and forming the fibrin network in clots.